April Ashley: Modelling career and public outing

+Marriage and legal case

-In November 1960 Ashley met Hon.
+In November 1960, Ashley met Hon.
 Arthur Corbett (later 3rd Baron Rowallan), the Eton-educated son and heir of Lord Rowallan.
-They married in 1963 but the marriage soon ended.
+They married in 1963 but the marriage soon deteriorated, at which point Ashley claimed to have a romance with Íñigo de Arteaga y Martín, the heir to the Dukedom of the Infantado.
 Ashley's lawyers wrote to Corbett in 1966 demanding maintenance payments and in 1967 Corbett responded by filing suit to have the marriage annulled.
-The annulment was granted in 1970 on the grounds that Ashley was male, but Corbett had known about her history when they married.
-This is the case known as Corbett v Corbett.
+The annulment was granted in 1970 on the grounds that Ashley was male and that "it was not possible to legally change sex," despite Corbett knowing about her history when they married.
+Ashley later described this ruling as "cruel".

+The case is known as Corbett v Corbett and became a landmark legal ruling in the United Kingdom, until the Gender Recognition Act 2004 allowed people to legally change gender and the enactment of the Equality Act 2010.
+The case and impact on legal definitions sexual identity, marriage, and transgender rights has been analysed at length by Christopher Hutton in The Tyranny of Ordinary Meaning: Corbett V Corbett and the Invention of Legal Sex (2019).

+After the court case, Ashley opened a restaurant in Knightsbridge with a friend, called April and Desmond's.

 Later life and death

-After a heart attack in London, Ashley retired for some years to the Welsh border town of Hay-on-Wye.
+After a heart attack in London in 1975, Ashley retired for some years to the Welsh border town of Hay-on-Wye.
 In her book April Ashley's Odyssey she stated that Amanda Lear was assigned male at birth and that they had worked together at Le Carousel where Lear had used the drag name Peki d'Oslo.
-Ashley had once been great friends with Lear but according to Ashley's book The First Lady they had had a major falling out and had not spoken for years.
+Ashley had once been great friends with Lear, but according to Ashley's book The First Lady they had had a major falling out and had not spoken for years.

-In the 1980s Ashley married Jeffrey West on the cruise ship RMS Queen Mary in Long Beach, California, US.
-They parted but remained friends.
-In the early 1990s, she worked for Greenpeace before taking a job in an art gallery.
+In the 1980s, Ashley married Jeffrey West on the cruise ship RMS Queen Mary in Long Beach, California, US.
+They lived in California and subsequently divorced, but maintained friendly relations.
+In the 1990s, Ashley was employed by the environmental lobby group, Greenpeace and later by an art gallery.

-She talked about her life at St George's Hall, Liverpool as part of the city's Homotopia Festival on 15 November 2008, and on 18 February 2009 at the Southbank Centre.
+Ashley returned to the United Kingdom in 2005.
+She talked about her life at St George's Hall, Liverpool as part of the city's Homotopia Festival on 15 November 2008, and on 18 February 2009 at the Southbank Centre in London.

+In 2015, Ashley advised Eddy Redmayne on playing a transgender woman Lili Elbe during the filming of The Danish Girl.
+Also in 2015, Ashley appeared on ITV's talk show Loose Women.
+She featured on the cover of Attitude and was interviewed for the magazine by Paris Lees.

 Ashley latterly lived in Fulham, southwest London.
 She died at home on 27 December 2021, at the age of 86.
+She was buried at Ford Cemetery, Litherland, with her father and grandparents.